Alvarez-Lucas/leetcode-practice/README.md

 # Leetcode Practice
-A monorepo to store leetcode pratice problems.
+A monorepo to store leetcode practice problems.
 Using https://neetcode.io/ as a resource.

 ## Array & Hashing
 | Problem | Status |